simplex-chat/simplex-chat/simplex-messaging.md

 reception of the message (see
 [Acknowledge message delivery](#acknowledge-message-delivery)).

-If the same simplex connection is subscribed via another transport connection,

 #### Secure connection command

 This command is sent by the recipient to the server to add sender's key to the